ms-iot/content/en-US/win10/samples/BasicWRA.md

          <img src="{{site.baseurl}}/images/remote-wiring/samples/basic/screenshot.png">
     </div>
 </div>
+<p></p>

-<p>I really hope you enjoy replicating this project and using it as a baseline for an incredible new set of Maker projects!</p>
+<p>We really hope you enjoy replicating this project and using it as a baseline for an incredible new set of Maker projects!</p>